cscholz/scripts/README.md

 # scripts

-This repositroy contains scripts and snippets from various programming or scripting languages.
+This repositroy contains scripts and snippets from various programming or scripting languages used on https://o-o-s.de.